Othentic-Labs/PRNG-avs-example/README.md

 ### Leader election logic:
 The task performer is selected in a round-robin manner by computing `blockNumber % numOfOperators`, ensuring each operator performs tasks in a fair and predictable order.
+- The total number of operators is retrieved using the [numOfActiveOperators](https://github.com/Othentic-Labs/core-contracts/blob/main/src/NetworkManagement/L2/AttestationCenter.sol#L129) method in the attestation center contract.
+- The operator's address is fetched using the [getOperatorPaymentDetail](https://github.com/Othentic-Labs/core-contracts/blob/main/src/NetworkManagement/L2/AttestationCenter.sol#L133) method by providing the operator ID.

 ### Task Execution logic:
 Once an operator is selected to perform a task, they generate a proof (a combination of block number and timestamp) and sign it with their private key.
 This proof is sent to the attester node to confirm that the task was performed.